ebabel-games/ebabel/README.md

 ## Quotes

-"Do one thing and do it well" [Sitepoint](https://www.sitepoint.com/design-and-build-your-own-javascript-library/)
+"Do one thing and do it well", [Sitepoint](https://www.sitepoint.com/design-and-build-your-own-javascript-library/).

-"Do more with less" [codementor.io](https://www.codementor.io/chimeremezeukah/build-a-reusable-javascript-library-du1086d7l)
+"Do more with less", [Chimeremeze Ukah](https://www.codementor.io/chimeremezeukah/build-a-reusable-javascript-library-du1086d7l).

 ## License
 This code is free to use for all purposes.
 For more details, see [GNU General Public License, version 3](LICENSE).